sgopan/Installer/README.md

 # Installer
 Generic Installer for any application or project

-- He who can, does; He who cannot, debugs - thus spake raj
+- He who can, codes; He who cannot, cribs about coders - thus spake raj